 Tips for Breaking into the Film Industry:

 - Get a Production Assistant (PA) Internship

 - Learn the industry

-- A helpful resource to learn film lingo: The New York Film Academy Glossary of Film Terms
+- Helpful resources to learn film vocabulary: The New York Film Academy Glossary of Film Terms

-- Develop a Creative Portfolio: Begin a portfolio or create a media page that demonstrates your visual expression and imagination.
+- Develop a creative portfolio: Begin a portfolio or create a media page that demonstrates your visual expression and imagination.
 For example, include images that convey a story, such as paintings, drawings, or photographic images (similar to storyboard); creative writing pieces, film scripts, theater scripts, film/video animation or documentary (no more than 10-15 minutes total running time).
-Sample website creators: WordPress, Clippings.me, Pressfolio, Flavors.me, Portfoliolounge.com
+Sample website creators: WordPress, Clippings.me, Pressfolios, Portfoliolounge

-Colgate's Digital Learning and Media Center (DLMC) hires student workers as Media Interns and Media Monitors.
-To learn more, please visit the DLMC homepage.
+Colgate's Digital Learning and Media Center (DLMC) hires student workers as media interns and media monitors.
+To learn more, visit the DLMC homepage.